nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 To enable the MCUboot bootloader, select the :kconfig:option:`CONFIG_BOOTLOADER_MCUBOOT` Kconfig option in the application configuration.

-The MCuboot private key path (:kconfig:option:`CONFIG_BOOT_SIGNATURE_KEY_FILE`) must be set only in the MCUboot bootloader configuration file.
+The MCUboot private key path (:kconfig:option:`CONFIG_BOOT_SIGNATURE_KEY_FILE`) must be set only in the MCUboot bootloader configuration file.
 The key is used both by the build system (to sign the application update images) and by the bootloader (to verify the application signature using public key derived from the selected private key).

 The MCUboot bootloader configuration depends on the selected way of performing image upgrade.